 - COME UP WITH GREAT HEADLINES

-Just as important as your email subject line is in ensuring people gets to open your newsletter, what your headlines determines, is if people actually read your content.
+Just as important as your email subject line is in ensuring people get to open your newsletter, what your headlines determine, is if people actually read your content.
 From the first sentence, you need to quickly convey to them what they stand to gain by reading what you’ve sent them.
 If you fail at this, they will disregard whatsoever you have to offer and you have thrown away your chance at making a sale.

 When writing headlines, consider yourself more as a reader than a writer.
 Think about being extremely busy or getting ready for a meeting, flipping through your phone.
 What exactly would make you stop and click on something?
 This is a psychological exercise, a challenging one at that.
 The most important part of it is to learn how to align your strategies with the needs of your audience.
 This is the only thing that can bring a rise in engagement and conversions rate,